axelfahy/rhinopics/README.md

 The date of the pictures is retrieved from the metadata of the files and concatenate with a given word to create the new name.

-Example of output: word_20190621_001
+Example of output: `word_20190621_001`

-A number is added at the end in chronological order, the number of digits depends on the number of pictures having the same date.
+A number is added at the end in chronological order, the number of digits depends on the number of pictures having the same date or being in the folder.

 ## Installation